wimgonza/cmpm-121-d3-wimgonza/PLAN.md

 ## D3.c: Object persistence

-Key technical challenge:
-Key gameplay challenge:
+Key technical challenge: How can you efficiently manage memory and data persistence for cells that are off-screen using the Flyweight pattern or a similar strategy, while ensuring that only modified cells are stored and restored when they reappear on the map?
+Key gameplay challenge: How can you ensure that the map appears to have persistent memory of the player's modifications, even when parts of the map are no longer visible, without maintaining a continuous display of all cells?

 ### Steps D3.c

-- [x] Cell persistent memory state even when not visible
+- [x] cell persistent memory state even when not visible
-- [x] Add persistent state to drawCell
+- [x] add persistent state to drawCell
-- [x] Make cell clicks persistent
+- [x] make cell clicks persistent
-- [x] Update the visible cells function
+- [x] update the visible cells function

+## D3.d: Object persistence

+Key technical challenge: How can we effectively abstract the player movement system using the Facade design pattern, ensuring that the game code remains decoupled from the specific movement control (geolocation vs. button-based), and persists the game state across page loads using the localStorage API, while also handling potential device orientation limitations or differences in browser geolocation APIs?
+Key gameplay challenge: How can we create a seamless gameplay experience where the player can switch between movement modes (geolocation-based and button-based) without disrupting the flow of the game, and ensure that the player's progress and movement control preferences are maintained across game sessions?

+### Steps D3.d

+- [] add saving and loading
+- [] on startup, load the game state
+- [] automatically create a save state
+- [] ...